 There is no longer process than military academy admission.
 It's challenging for all applicants - like a giant 2-year long test.
 Even so, every year homeschoolers are successful with careful planning, a motivated student, and attention to detail.
-To get your started, read Military Careers After Homeschool.
+If military is your student's path, get your student started by reading Military Careers After Homeschool.

 - Test Accommodation

-Teens with learning challenges can get accommodations on the SAT or ACT test that can help them really shine.
-It may be as simple as taking the test untimed, or as complex as having a reader or scribe provided.
+Teens with learning challenges can get accommodations on the SAT® or ACT® test that can really help them shine.
+It may be as simple as taking the test untimed, or as complex as having a reader or scribe present during the test.
 But these accommodations do require that the parent is actively involved in the day-to-day headaches of navigating the system.
-More information in College for Struggling Learners.
+You can find more information in College for Struggling Learners.